pingcap/tidb/docs/design/2020-01-24-collations.md

   * Tertiary Weight i.e. case
   * PAD / NOPAD

-All of them are supported by `text/collate` package of Go, so it is possible to map Go collations to some of UCA-based collations in MySQL like `utf8mb4_unicode_ci`/`utf8mb4_0900_ai_ci`, if we ignore the differences between UCA versions: current `text/collate` uses UCA version `6.2.0` and it is not changable.
+All of them are supported by `text/collate` package of Go, so it is possible to map Go collations to some of UCA-based collations in MySQL like `utf8mb4_unicode_ci`/`utf8mb4_0900_ai_ci`, if we ignore the differences between UCA versions: current `text/collate` uses UCA version `6.2.0` and it is not changeable.
 However, the collations in MySQL are with different UCA versions marked in the names, for example, `utf8mb4_0900_ai_ci` uses version `9.0`.

 For non-standard UCA implementations in MySQL, i.e. the `utf8mb4_general_ci`.
 The implementation depends on our choice to the [Compatibility with MySQL](#compatibility-with-mysql) chapter, if a 100% compatibility of `utf8mb4_general_ci` is chosen, we need to implement it by our hands.